-Common collective trusts (CCT) and registered investment companies (e.g., mutual funds, ETFs, etc.) are investment vehicles valued using the Net Asset Value (NAV) provided by the fund managers.
+Common collective trusts (CCTs) and registered investment companies (e.g., mutual funds, exchange-traded funds (ETFs), etc.) are investment vehicles valued using the Net Asset Value (NAV) provided by the fund managers.
 The NAV is the total value of the fund divided by the number of shares outstanding and is based on the fair value of underlying investments held by the CCTs.
 Registered investment companies are traded at their NAV, determined and published daily, and are categorized as Level 1.
-Common collective trusts are traded at their NAV, determined daily or monthly depending on the CCT.
+CCTs are traded at their NAV, determined daily or monthly.
 CCTs are categorized as Level 2 because the NAVs, although readily determinable, are not published on an active exchange nor publicly available.

 Corporate debt securities, U.S. Government securities and other investments categorized as Level 2 are valued by the Trustee using pricing models that use verifiable observable market data (e.g., interest rates and yield curves observable at commonly quoted intervals), bids provided by brokers or dealers, or quoted prices of securities with similar characteristics.
 The Trustee obtains pricing based on indicative quotes or bid evaluations from vendors, brokers or the investment manager.
-Other investments include securities issued by government-sponsored entities, collateralized mortgage obligations, municipals, auto loan receivables, asset-backed securities, foreign government securities, credit card receivables, and repurchase agreements.

-Self-directed brokerage account (SDBA) investments categorized as Level 1 are primarily cash equivalents, common stock, and mutual funds.
-SDBA investments categorized as Level 2 are primarily corporate debt and other fixed income.
+Self-directed brokerage account (SDBA) investments categorized as Level 1 are primarily cash equivalents, common stock, ETFs, and mutual funds.
+As of December 31, 2017, and 2016, this account included Lockheed Martin common stock of \$15,840,000 and \$12,268,000, respectively.

 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, while management believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
+Furthermore, while management believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting data